wp-plugins/superslider-menu/readme.txt

 Tags: menu, categories, sidebar, widget, mootools Requires at least: 2.6
 Tested up to: 3.0
-Stable tag: 2.0
+Stable tag: 2.1

 This Animated menu plugin uses Javascript to dynamically expand or collapsable categories and posts.

 == Description ==

+Upgrading? see the section on upgrading.
 Complete rebuild for version 2.0!
 This is your Animated menu plugin that uses Mootools 1.2 javascript to form a multi-level collapsable menu widget in your sidebar for your categories and posts.
 Automatic opener upon page change.
 Highly configurable, theme based design, css based animations.

 It is parcially based off of the Collapsing Categories Plugin by Robert Felty.